AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 <!-- markdownlint-enable MD034 -->

 Each configuration requires a unique name.
 For example, `Example Content Analytics configuration`.
+The name is required to save or implement a configuration.

 ![Content Analytics configuration details](../assets/aca-configuration-details.png)